Mercedes-Benz expands Mumbai retail footprint with new Auto Hangar facilities

 This showroom is complemented by the new Charkop service centre.
 Located a short distance away, this offers dedicated quick-service bays, certified technicians and advanced diagnostic tools.
 The facility is said to provide quick turnarounds, doorstep pick-up and drop-off, as well as transparent reporting.

-Auto Hanger further claims the service centre incorporates sustainable measures in line with Mercedes-Benz’s global sustainability roadmap.
+Auto Hangar further claims the service centre incorporates sustainable measures in line with Mercedes-Benz’s global sustainability roadmap.
 These include solar-powered systems, waste segregation units, eco-friendly waste management and water recycling technologies.

-With these facilities, Auto Hanger now operates an expanded network that spans multiple locations in Mumbai, including Hughes Road, Prabhadevi, Lower Parel, Lokhandwala Circle and Sakivihar.
+With these facilities, Auto Hangar now operates an expanded network that spans multiple locations in Mumbai, including Hughes Road, Prabhadevi, Lower Parel, Lokhandwala Circle and Sakivihar.

 Get insights into Upcoming Cars In India, Electric Vehicles, Upcoming Bikes in India and cutting-edge technology transforming the automotive landscape.